jamilbk/peruse/README.md

-Note: Plunk has been renamed to Peruse
+Note: We've renamed this gem from Plunk to Peruse.
+You can find the old gem [here](https://rubygems.org/gems/plunk).

 Peruse
 ======